 This stirring dance performance culminates the workshop experience.
 Participants take a journey through the animal world into their own human responses to danger through choreography, theatrical narration and vibrant music.
 Students, teachers, parents and community members join together as audience while the FLIGHT, FIGHT, FREEZE! ensemble dances our instincts and sings in celebration with the help of the Hays Elementary school choir.

-The Power of Instinct
+Video below: The Power of Instinct